ckim43/paylocity/DEFECTS.md

 4. Enter "Last Name" in the "Last Name" field
 5. Click the "Add" button

-##### Actual Results: Last Name and First Name label in the table columnsare misplaced.
+##### Actual Results: Last Name and First Name label in the table columns are misplaced.

 ##### Expected Result: First Name label should be switched with the Last Name label.